Q. What is a sorority?

 A. Yes, in order to go through the recruitment process you must obtain a cumulative GPA of 2.5 or higher.
 You must have have earned 12 credit hours at Miami University or another college or university.
 In addition to the Panhellenic GPA requirement, individual chapters also have GPA requirements to join their chapter, ranging from a 2.5 to 3.0.

 A. Many clubs and organizations at Miami University have yearly or semesterly dues to help pay for their events and activities for their members.
 Sororities are no different, with dues being used to pay for the upkeep of the chapter’s suite, community service events, scholarships, intramurals, and many of the social events offered.
 Annual membership dues vary per chapter, but an estimated range is anywhere from $350 to $800 each semester.

 During Formal Recruitment, chapters will disclose their financial expectations to Potential New Members before extending an invitation to join.
 You can also find details about each chapter's dues on their individual chapter page.

 Q. Do sororities at Miami University have houses?

-A. No. Each sorority lives on Sorority Quad in residence halls, commonly during the members sophomore year.
+A. No. Each sorority lives on Sorority Quad in residence halls, commonly during the member's sophomore year.
 Sororities have large suites in respective residence halls on the Quads.
 Sorority members use their suite for meetings, recruitment events, sisterhood events, studying, and hanging out.
-Every chapter has different housing requirements, so be sure to ask about housing during recruitment.

 Q. How do I join?